 Hello there, faithful readers!
-If you’re wondering where I’ve been, then I’m about to tell you in this blog post.
+If you’re wondering where I’ve been, then I’m about to tell you that and much more.
 If you’re new here, then I invite you to check out my previous blog post before you read this one.
-So, on that note, welcome to Every Page!
+On that note, welcome to Every Page!
 I have some exciting, and hopefully inspiring, news to share.

 Ladies – in my previous blog post, I challenged you to focus on becoming the woman of your dreams.
 Well here we are, over two months later, and I must admit that, that blog post challenged me, too.
 After I published it, I felt the urge to continue to make more positive changes in my own life; and by the end of the month, things really revved up – so much so that I had to take time away from writing and give all of my attention to my new goals.